Capital punishment: Retribution

 Supporters of the death penalty argued that death penalty is morally justified when applied in murder especially with aggravating elements such as for murder of police officers, child murder, torture murder, multiple homicide and mass killing such as terrorism, massacre and genocide.
 This argument is strongly defended by New York Law School's Professor Robert Blecker, who says that the punishment must be painful in proportion to the crime.
 Eighteenth-century philosopher Immanuel Kant defended a more extreme position, according to which every murderer deserves to die on the grounds that loss of life is incomparable to any penalty that allows them to remain alive, including life imprisonment.

 Some abolitionists argue that retribution is simply revenge and cannot be condoned.
-Others while accepting retribution as an element of criminal justice nonetheless argue that life without parole is a sufficient substitute.
+Others, while accepting retribution as an element of criminal justice, nonetheless argue that life without parole is a sufficient substitute.
 It is also argued that the punishing of a killing with another death is a relatively unusual punishment for a violent act, because in general violent crimes are not punished by subjecting the perpetrator to a similar act (e.g. rapists are, typically, not punished by corporal punishment, although it may be inflicted in Singapore, for example).

 Human rights

-Abolitionists believe capital punishment is the worst violation of human rights, because the right to life is the most important, and capital punishment violates it without necessity and inflicts to the condemned a psychological torture.
+Abolitionists believe capital punishment is the worst violation of human rights, because the right to life is the most important, and capital punishment violates it without necessity and inflicts on the condemned a psychological torture.
 Human rights activists oppose the death penalty, calling it "cruel, inhuman and degrading punishment".
 Amnesty International considers it to be "the ultimate irreversible denial of Human Rights".
 Albert Camus wrote in a 1956 book called Reflections on the Guillotine, Resistance, Rebellion & Death:

 An execution is not simply death.
 It is just as different from the privation of life as a concentration camp is from prison. [...]
 For there to be an equivalency, the death penalty would have to punish a criminal who had warned his victim of the date at which he would inflict a horrible death on him and who, from that moment onward, had confined him at his mercy for months.
 Such a monster is not encountered in private life.

 In the classic doctrine of natural rights as expounded by for instance Locke and Blackstone, on the other hand, it is an important idea that the right to life can be forfeited, as most other rights can be given due process is observed, such as the right to property and the right to freedom, including provisionally, in anticipation of an actual verdict.
 As John Stuart Mill explained in a speech given in Parliament against an amendment to abolish capital punishment for murder in 1868: